Supporting Embedded Content

 self.scroll = self.clamp_scroll(new_scroll)

-There’s also a set of accessibility hover interactions that we need to support.
+There are also a number of accessibility hover interactions that we need to support.
 This is hard, because the accessibility interactions happen in the browser thread, which has limited information:

 We’ll make a subclass of AccessibilityNode to store this information: